cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 * `ctx.download_resource` - Downloads a given resource.
 * `ctx.get_resource` - Reads a resource's data.
 * `ctx.update` - Updates the node's runtime properties.
 This is called each time an operation ends, thus it is only useful in the context of a single operation.

-We'll be using some of those in the implmenetation.

-That's it!
-You just wrote your first plugin!
-All you need now is to incorporate it within your blueprint.
-Go read the [Blueprint Guide]({{page.blueprint_guide_link}}) for additional info (if you haven't already done so).

 # Cloud Plugins